p4rkerw/SALSA/Tutorial/README.md

 tar -C $project -xvf $project/tar/1k_PBMCs_TotalSeq_B_3p_LT_fastqs.tar

 # align and count with cellranger (version 6.0.1)
+# the output will appear in the working directory which should be $project
+# runtime ~40min
 reference=/mnt/g/reference
 cellranger count \
 --id pbmc_1k \